TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Lenstronomy modelling

-We perform a test for systematics in our velocity dispersion modelling.
-We adopt two test cases: (i) where the $\theta_{\rm eff}$ uncertainty is taken as 20\%, and (ii) where the light profile from the F160W band is used in the kinematic computation.
+We performed a test for systematics in our velocity dispersion modelling.
+We adopted two test cases: (i) where the $\theta_{\rm eff}$ uncertainty is taken as 20\%, and (ii) where the light profile from the F160W band is used in the kinematic computation.

-For the external convergence $\kappa_{\rm ext}$, we impose a selection criterion on the $P(\kappa_{\rm ext})$ estimated in \citet{Buckley-Geer20} by requiring that the selected LOSs also correspond to the \ajsv{combined (through BIC weighting)} external shear value \ajsv{from our lens models within a lens model family (i.e., power law or composite)}.
-In Figure \ref{fig:lenstronomy_kappa_ext}, we illustrate the two $\kappa_{\rm ext}$ distributions consistent with the external shear values for the power-law and composite mass profiles.\footnote{\ajsv{While \citet{Buckley-Geer20} apply a joint constraint of number counts inside the 45$\arcsec$ and 120$\arcsec$ apertures, this would lead to too few LOSs selected from the Millennium simulation once the large shear value constraint of the composite model obtained by the \textsc{lenstronomy} team is imposed.
+For the external convergence $\kappa_{\rm ext}$, we impose a selection criterion on the $P(\kappa_{\rm ext})$ estimated in \citet{Buckley-Geer20} by requiring that the selected LOSs also correspond to the \ajsv{combined (through BIC weighting)} external shear value \ajsv{from our lens models within a lens model family (i.e. power law or composite)}.
+In Fig. \ref{fig:lenstronomy_kappa_ext} we illustrate the two $\kappa_{\rm ext}$ distributions consistent with the external shear values for the power-law and composite mass profiles.\footnote{\ajsv{While \citet{Buckley-Geer20} apply a joint constraint of number counts inside the 45$\arcsec$ and 120$\arcsec$ apertures, this would lead to too few LOSs selected from the Millennium simulation once the large shear value constraint of the composite model obtained by the \textsc{lenstronomy} team is imposed.
 To contain enough LOSs for a robust distribution, the \textsc{lenstronomy} team therefore removed the 45$\arcsec$ aperture constraint.
 For consistency, this was done for both the power-law and composite mass models.
-However, the number counts from the 45$\arcsec$ aperture were still retained by the \textsc{GLEE} team, whose composite model shear value is smaller.
-This difference between the external convergence distributions used by the two teams was revealed to each other only after the unblinding.
+However, the number counts from the 45$\arcsec$ aperture were still retained by the \textsc{glee} team, whose composite model shear value is smaller.
+This difference between the external convergence distributions used by the two teams was revealed to each other only after the un-blinding.
 While this creates an inconsistency between the two teams, \citet[][]{Rusu20} show that for large shear values, the $\kappa_{\rm ext}$ distribution is dominated by the shear constraint, and therefore the imposition of the 45$\arcsec$ aperture or the lack thereof is expected to have a negligible impact.}}

-We combine the stellar kinematics and external convergence information with the lens model posterior in two different ways: (i) with fixed $\lambda_{\rm int} = 1$ (Section \ref{sec:lenstronomy_lambda_int_fixed}), and (ii) with free $\lambda_{\rm int}$ constrained by the stellar kinematics (Section \ref{sec:lenstronomy_lambda_int_free}).
+We combine the stellar kinematics and external convergence information with the lens model posterior in two different ways: (i) with fixed $\lambda_{\rm int} = 1$ (Sect. \ref{sec:lenstronomy_lambda_int_fixed}), and (ii) with free $\lambda_{\rm int}$ constrained by the stellar kinematics (Sect. \ref{sec:lenstronomy_lambda_int_free}).